-Find Workers Compensation Lawyers in Utah
+Find a Workers Compensation

 An employee who is receiving worker’s compensation benefits is not subjected to paying tax on the payments received nor can it be garnished to pay debts, unless it is for child support.
 If you became disabled and are collecting funds from your employer because you were injured on the job, your payments can only be reduced or terminated if the Labor Commission permits it.
 Some common reasons why the commission may allow a reduction or termination of worker’s temporary disability benefits include: